pveinberg/live-statics/README.md

 ```

-If you are not confortable injecting as a formal parameter you can use the `app` function provided by laravel:
+If you are not confortable injecting dependencies as formal parameters you can use the `app` function provided by laravel:

 ```php
 use \App\Interfaces\BookInterface;